UW Plant Disease Facts

 Marginal leaf bronzing or tanning is often an early symptom of oak wilt.

-Where does oak wilt come from?
-Oak wilt is caused by the fungus Bretziella fagacearum which survives in infected living oaks and in oaks recently killed by the disease.
 Sap beetles are attracted to mats of the oak wilt fungus in infected trees, pick up spores of the fungus on their bodies, then carry spores to healthy trees.
 These beetles are attracted to trees that have been recently wounded by wind or storm damage, or by pruning.
-Natural grafts between roots of oak trees growing near each other can also serve as a means by which the fungus moves from tree to tree.
+Oak bark beetles such as Pseudopityophthorus minutissimus and Pseudopityophthorus pruinosus are also known to move the oak wilt fungus from tree to tree.
+In particular, Pseudopityophthorus minutissimus has been observed more frequently in Wisconsin in recent years.
+The relative importance of sap beetles vs. oak bark beetles in the transmission of the oak wilt fungus in Wisconsin is not known at this time.

-How do I save a tree with oak wilt?
 Removing infected oaks is often the best way to manage oak wilt.
 Before removing trees, be sure to disrupt root grafts between infected and other nearby oaks.
 This will help limit tree to tree movement of the fungus during the removal process.
 Burn or bury wood from diseased oaks, if possible.
 If you decide to keep the wood, remove the bark, pile it in one place and cover it with a heavy tarp, burying the tarp edges with soil until you use it.
-This will limit sap beetle access to the pile and reduce the risk that these insects will acquire the oak wilt fungus.
+This will limit sap or bark beetle access to the pile and reduce the risk that these insects will acquire the oak wilt fungus.
 Propiconazole injections can be used for oak wilt management, but these treatments work best when used before, rather than after, oak trees are infected.

-How do I avoid problems with oak wilt in the future?
-Prune oak trees only during the dormant season when sap beetles are not active.
+Prune oak trees only during the dormant season when sap and bark beetles are not active.
 If you must prune during the growing season (e.g., due to storm damage) IMMEDIATELY cover wounds with paint.
 Sap beetles can visit wounded oaks within 10 minutes of wound formation.
 Monitor oaks for oak wilt and remove infected trees promptly.

 This Fact Sheet is also available in PDF format: